rwbutler/QSH/README.md

 QSH is the interactive shell for playing quizzes through the macOS Terminal.

+It is built on top of [Swift Quiz](https://github.com/rwbutler/swift-quiz) which provides the core functionality for making and playing quizzes in Swift.
+QSH provides the UI for accessing all of that functionality using the macOS Terminal.

 <br/>
 <div align="center">
     <img src="https://github.com/rwbutler/QSH/raw/master/docs/images/screenshot.png" alt="QSH screenshot" width="80%">